lanetix/express-deep-link/README.md

 ##### login.remote.url - String (Required if using login.remote)

-This is the remote endpoint we'll redirect any unauthenticated requests to.
-This is different from local configuration as no redirect will be necessary.
+This is the remote endpoint `deep-link` will redirect any unauthenticated requests to.
+This dffers from the `login.local` option as `login.local` does not require redirects and allows a login page to be served from an endpoint relative to the site you're deep linking to.

 ```js
 var deep     = require('express-deep-link');